tomjnunez/task_manager_redux/README.md

 You'll sometimes see this I'm-going-to-assume-I-have-a-thing-that-works approach referred to as "top-down" programming.
 For an awesome video demonstration take a look at [this](https://vimeo.com/131588133) when you have a moment.
 The opposite approach would be "bottom-up" where we start with the smallest piece that we can get to work and start building on it.
 Both are totally valid.

 In order to follow MVC conventions, we're going to create this file in our `app/models` directory.
-Go ahead and `touch app/models/task.rb`
+Let's create our new model using `touch app/models/task.rb`

-In that file, let's go ahead and create a `#new` method that returns a new Task object.
+In that file, create a `#new` method that returns a new Task object.

 ```ruby
 class Task